hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 # Grading details

 ## Overview
 The team project is submitted as a so-called “data package”, consisting of the following three elements:

 1. Documentation (60% of the final grade)
 2. Source code for the scraper(s) (30% of the final grade)
 3. Overall quality of the data package (10% of the final grade)

-Please follow [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf) (2018) in writing your documentation.
-An [empty template](../Datasheets_for_DataSets.zip) is available on the course website.
-In the grading details below, numbers (#1, #1.4, etc.) refer to sections in the final documentation.

 ## Calculation of team grades
 Weights for each component of the grading rubric below are indicated in brackets (e.g., 5%).
 In calculating your final grade, percentages are converted to grade points on a ten-point scale (e.g., 5% make up 0.5 grade points on a 10-point scale), weighted by the following percentages: